nijikokun/WinScreeny/readme.md

 WinScreeny
 ======
 WinScreeny is Screenfetch for Windows OS.
-You know those linux desktop hipster threads that everyone goes around posting their OS information with the ASCII OS logo next to it?
+You know those linux desktop hipster threads where everyone goes around posting their OS information with the ASCII OS logo next to it?
 That's this.
 But, for Windows.

 ![Win Screeny](http://puu.sh/mFD2)